cucumber-attic/bool/DEVELOPERS.md

 gpg --keyserver hkp://pool.sks-keyservers.net/ --send-keys <YOUR PUBLIC KEY ID>
 ```

-Once all of your accounts are set up, create a Github ticket where you request release karma.
+Once all of your accounts are set up, create a Github issue where you request release karma.
-Please specify user names at all accounts.

-One of the existing release managers can now give you karma:
+One of the existing release managers can now give you karma if you give them your `RUBYGEMS-ORG-EMAIL` and `NPM-JS-USER`:

 ```
 gem owner bool --add <RUBYGEMS-ORG-EMAIL>